EPLJVKHPSP/digital_assets_management/impLossCalcTelegramBot/README.md

-Telegram Crypto Liquidity Pool Impermanent Loss Calculator (Calc-2.0) This Python-based Telegram bot allows users to calculate the impermanent loss in a cryptocurrency liquidity pool.
-The bot interacts with users conversationally, requesting their initial and final token positions (names and quantities) along with the farmed commission, and then calculates the impermanent loss based on real-time cryptocurrency prices fetched from the CoinGecko API.

-New Features in Calc-2.0
-Migrated from a terminal-based application to an interactive Telegram bot interface.
-The bot fetches real-time cryptocurrency prices from CoinGecko API.
-Provided a multi-stage conversational interface for data input.
-Allows users to navigate back or cancel the operation at any stage.
-Calculates the impermanent loss based on user-provided data.
-Requirements
-Python 3.x
-A valid Telegram bot token.
-Usage
-Clone the repository or download the calculator_bot.py file to your local machine.
-Set your Telegram bot token in the script.
-Open a terminal or command prompt and navigate to the directory where calculator_bot.py is located.
-Run the following command to execute the script: bash
-Copy code
-python calculator_bot.py
-Interact with the bot on Telegram:
-Enter the tokens' names and quantities before and after liquidity provisioning.
-Enter the farmed commission.
-The bot will calculate the impermanent loss and display the result.
-Please note: For the security of the application, do not share the bot token publicly, as it's hardcoded in the main function.
-You might want to consider setting it through environment variables or a secure configuration file.

-Disclaimer: The information provided by this bot should be used for informational purposes only.
-The calculation is dependent on current prices which can fluctuate.
-Always do your own research before making any investment decisions.
-Follow the prompts on the terminal to enter the necessary information:

-Enter the tokens and quantities in your position.
-Enter the current price.
-Enter the commissions from the liquidity pool.
-The script will calculate the impairment loss based on the provided information and display the result.
+Real-time Impermanent Loss Calculation in Telegram Bot

+This document provides an overview of the script designed to calculate the impermanent loss (IL) of liquidity provider (LP) positions in real-time using the CoinGecko API within a Telegram Bot.
+Unlike traditional financial calculators, this script facilitates interaction via a Telegram Bot interface, providing on-the-go accessibility and ease of use.

+Script Overview

+The script utilizes the pycoingecko library to fetch real-time cryptocurrency prices, and the python-telegram-bot library to interact with users through a Telegram bot.
+It calculates the impermanent loss incurred in a two-token liquidity pool based on changes in the quantity of the tokens and their price fluctuations.

+Key Components

+1. Price Fetching:

+get_price(crypto_name): Fetches the current price of a cryptocurrency in USD from the CoinGecko API.

+2. Telegram Bot Interaction:

+The bot provides a menu-driven interface to input the details of the user’s LP position, including the names and quantities of the tokens before and after the price change, and any farmed commission.

+3. Impermanent Loss Calculation:

+calculate_il(): Calculates the impermanent loss based on the provided data

+Usage Workflow

+Starting the Bot:

+1. A user starts the bot using the /start command, which presents a menu with options to calculate impermanent loss or to navigate back.

+2. Entering LP Position Details:
+	•	The user selects the “IL Calc” option and enters the details of the LP position:
+	•	Names of Token1 and Token2.
+	•	Quantities of each token before and after the price change.
+	•	Any additional commission earned from farming.

+3. Calculation and Display:

+After all inputs are provided, the script calculates the impermanent loss and displays the result directly in the Telegram chat.

+Deployment and Environment Setup

+Dependencies:

+	•	Python packages: telegram, pycoingecko, python-telegram-bot.
+	•	A valid Telegram Bot Token set in the config.py file.
+	•	Running the Bot:
+	•	The script is executed on a server or a local machine where Python is installed.
+	•	Use the command python <script_name>.py to start the bot.
+	•	Security and Error Handling:
+	•	Error handling is integrated to manage API failures or incorrect user inputs.
+	•	Ensure secure handling of the bot token and robust exception handling to maintain operational integrity.

+Conclusion

+This Telegram Bot script offers a dynamic and user-friendly approach to tracking impermanent loss for cryptocurrency liquidity providers.
+By leveraging real-time data from the CoinGecko API, it provides valuable financial insights directly through a Telegram interface, making it accessible for users on mobile devices or desktops.